department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/conversation-guide.md

 **10-15 min before session**:
 - *Post p# and "observer instructions" in [#feedback-backchannel](https://dsva.slack.com/messages/C40B45NJK/details/)*
   - *@mention team members*
   - *Share brief summary of participant demographic info*
-- *Make sure that the survey is LIVE*
+- *Sticky note: Which tasks to do or skip*
+- *Blank sticky notes for benefits p has, doesn't have but interested in*

 **5-10 min before session:** *Sign onto Zoom website via Google as Perigean w/credentials provided and start Zoom meeting*